HelloBetterLTD/markdownfield/README.md

 }
 ```

-## Force all teh fields to use Markdown
+## Force all the fields to use Markdown

 If you are looking to replace all the fields of HTMLText to markdown use the following configs in the config.yml.